IntelPython/numba-dpex/docs/developer_guides/dpnp_integration.rst

     def dpnp_sum_impl(a):
       ...

-Overload implementation knows about `DPNP` functions.
-It receives `DPNP` function pointer from `DPNP` and uses known signature from `DPNP` headers.
-The implementation calls `DPNP` function via creating `Numba` :class:`ExternalFunctionPointer`.

-For more details about overloads implementation see :ref:`overload-for-stub`.
+The overload function controls what code should be generated for the corresponding dpnp function.
+In most cases, the implementation of the overload inserts a call to a dpnp low-level API function using Numba's :class:`ExternalFunctionPointer` feature.
+More details about the overload function implementation can be found in the :ref:`overload-for-stub` section.

+.. _dpnp-integration-places:

 For more details about testing the integration see :ref:`dpnp-integration-tests`.

-.. _dpnp-integration-places:

 Places to update
 ````````````````